 Policygenius is well-funded.
 Its founders are savvy marketers.
 And the brand has a reputation for spending big on advertising.

 That combination tends to make me skeptical of a company’s product quality.
 But it only took a few minutes to understand that Policygenius has used its resources to keep customers, not just acquire them, by offering a variety of products, well-known brands and different levels of touchpoints based on customer research.

 Using Policygenius doesn’t bypass Clark’s primary criterion for selecting a term life insurance company.
 You still need to make sure that the company from which you buy has an A++ A.M.
 Best rating.

-But Policygenius can be a real time-saver when it comes to research and price shopping.
+But Policygenius can be a timesaver when it comes to shopping for term life insurance.
 You can get quotes from 20+ companies just by entering your information once.

 Also, if you want a person to help you with your purchase decision, it’s better for it to be someone who won’t make more money by directing you toward a certain decision.
 Policygenius checks that box.